owentechnologist/scratch/README.md

 venv\Scripts\activate
 ```

-3. Add this requirements.txt to the project:
+3. Python will utilize this requirements.txt in the project:

 ```
 redis>=4.3.4